What Makes a Good Trainee Solicitor?

 It’s important that you’re commercially aware and have a genuine interest in understanding how a business, and particularly a law firm, operates.
 It’s also crucial that you’re able to balance this with empathy and a high standard of client care.”

-Top three skills for a prospective trainee?
+What are the top three skills for a prospective trainee?

 “For me, trainees need to be well-organised, conscientious and hard working.
 Without these core skills, they will struggle to succeed in this industry.”

-What makes a good trainee?
+What makes a good Trainee Solicitor?

 Reliability is crucial – your colleagues must have confidence in you.
 Listen to your principal or supervisor, understand the needs of the department and work the hours you need to get the job done.